What should I bring?

 Hiking boots are fine in stirrups.
 Pac boots like Kenetrek and Schnee can be tight.
 If you have to wear them, let me FTWG staff know ahead of time so we can attempt to get you setup with oversized stirrups.
 It is best to plan on packing those types of boots and wearing your normal hiking boots or even sneakers while riding.
 Tightness in stirrups is unsafe.

-If you need a rest to stretch, walk around and get off the horse after a couple hours, no problem.
+If you need a rest to stretch, walk around and get off the horse after 3-4 hours, no problem.
 For people who don’t ride much, even our short rides can be brutal.
 We don’t walk and lead stock as it can be dangerous in terrain, safest spot is on top of the horse.
 We rest, than get on and go.

 Local Accommodations for Before and After Your Trip